rishwanth365/Potato_Blight_Disease_Detection-CNN/README.md

 ---

-This project showcases a comprehensive approach to deploying machine learning models on various platforms.
+This project showcases a comprehensive approach to deploying deep learning models on various platforms.